Doctor of Medicine and Surgery (PhB)

 International students are considered in addition to the 10 domestic places.
 The MChD program has places available for international students in each intake of the MChD program and these places will be filled from students from ANU pathway programs and the international direct pathway.

 Successful domestic students will be offered either a Commonwealth Supported Place (CSP) or a Bonded Medical Place (BMP).
 The Bonded Medical Program is an initiative of the Australian Government which aims to provide more Australian-trained doctors in regions experiencing a shortage of medical practitioners.
-In line with this program, at least 29% of the total number of domestic places available in the first year of the program must be BMPs.
-More information about The Bonded Medical Program can be found on the Department of Health and Aged Care website.
+In line with this program, at least 28.5% of the total number of domestic places available in the first year of the program must be BMPs.
+More information about The Bonded Medical Program can be found on the Department of Health, Disability and Ageing website.

 International students will be offered an International Full Fee-Paying place.